MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ### Invite additional contacts to a call

-1. In the upper-right corner of the video feed, select the **Open Participants** button.
+1. From the call controls, select the **Open Participants** button.

    ![Animation of selecting Open Participants](media/GC_OpenParticipantsList.gif "Animation of selecting Open Participants")